TheOnceAndFutureSmalltalker/yolov3_time_covers/README.md

 Image prep and video operations will be handled in this directory.
 Training and other darknet commands will be executed from the `darknet` directory.

-In the `yolov3_time_covers directory` you will see some scripts, darknet training files, an 'examples' sub directory, and a `time_covers` sub directory containing images of Time Magazine covers.
+In the `yolov3_time_covers` directory you will see some scripts, darknet training files, an `examples` subdirectory, and a `time_covers` subdirectory containing images of Time Magazine covers.
 These were acquired from http://time.com/vault/year/2018/.
 A sample of these are shown below.

 <br />
 <p align="center">